The Professional Automotive Training Center - Dealer Training Academy

 Director - Dealer Services & Manufacturer Relations

-The Professional Automotive Training Center at Shoreline Community College is the premier automotive technician program in the U.S. The PATC and its industry partners originated this innovative model that integrates education with hands-on workplace experience.
+The Professional Automotive Training Center - Dealer Training Academy at Shoreline Community College is the premier automotive technician program in the U.S. The Center and its industry partners originated this innovative model that integrates education with hands-on workplace experience.